keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 ## Upgrade from installation via manifests using Helm

-If you are trying to upgrade Keptn installed via manifests to a version which does not anymore support manifests installation (>= 0.8.3) or any other version which supports installation via Helm (>= 0.7.0) you should be aware that there might be a certain loose of data.
+Keptn v.0.7.0 and later can be installed with Helm charts;

-Unfortunatelly, there is no straight way how to upgrade Keptn installed via manifests to a higher version via Helm.
+Keptn v.0.8.3 can only be installed with Helm.
-There is a need to uninstall Keptn and install it afterwards via Helm.
+If you previously installed Keptn from manifests, you can not directly upgrade to with Helm but must back up your Keptn data, then reinstall Keptn from a Helm chart.

 To not loose all of your data, we encourage you to do a backup of the Keptn CRs, `Namespaces`, `Secrets` and `ConfigMaps`.
 Your applications (`Pods`, `Deployments`, `StatefulSets`, `DeamonSets`,...) won't be part of the backup and you should do it manually.

-To create a backup, copy the following code into `backup-script.sh` file:
+To do this, copy the following code into `backup-script.sh` file:

 ```shell
 #!/bin/bash